NISHAL2007/Wine_Quality_Clustering/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ## Author

-NISHAL2007
+Nishal A T

 ## Acknowledgments